Lénora Guion-Firmin

-Lénora Guion-Firmin (born 7 August 1991 in La Trinité, Martinique) is a French athlete who competes in the sprint with a personal best time of 51.68 seconds at the 400 metres event.
+Lénora Guion-Firmin (born 7 August 1991) is a French sprinter who competes in the sprint with a personal best time of 51.68 seconds at the 400 metres event.

 Biography

-Guion-Firmin won the silver medal at the 2012 European Athletics Championships in Helsinki at the 4×400 meter relay.
+Born 7 August 1991, in La Trinité, Martinique, Guion-Firmin won the silver medal at the 2012 European Athletics Championships in Helsinki at the 4×400 meter relay.

 She competed for University of Tulsa and University of Maryland Eastern Shore.
 She twice earned All-America status in 2012, reaching the NCAA finals in the 400-meter dash in both indoor and outdoor.
 She earned the same distinction in 2013, reaching the finals in the 400-meter dash in the NCAA Outdoor Championships.

-In July 2013 Guion-Firmin captured three medals in the European Championships, U23.
+In July 2013, Guion-Firmin captured three medals in the European Championships, U23.
 She took gold in the 400 meters, silver in the 200 meters and was part of the bronze-medal winning 4x400 meter relay team.